johnnehrbass/Code-Sharring/README.md

 # Code-Sharring
 Place to share codes

-Code:christmas.py
+##Code:christmas.py

-Purpose: To help facilitate a christ gift exchange where the intended seed it the year desired Setup:Edit the python dictionary veriable people to contain the names desired to be included in the gift exchange syntax to run: python3 christmas.py yearDesired example ro tun code: python3 python3.py 2025
+###Purpose: To help facilitate a christ gift exchange where the intended seed it the year desired

+###Setup: Edit the python dictionary veriable people to contain the names desired to be included in the gift exchange

+###syntax to run code:
+*python3 christmas.py yearDesired*

+###example ro tun code:
+*python3 python3.py 2025*

-output of above example:
+###output of above example:
 GMa gets a gift for Roberta
 Dad gets a gift for Jackie
 Mom gets a gift for Dad